nithinganesh1/ace-college-drone-robotics-workshop/ai_lab/local_llm/Readme.md

-# 🧠 Running Local LLMs with Ollama – ACE Workshop
+# 🧠 Running Local LLMs with Ollama
 This folder contains demos and notes on how to run **Large Language Models (LLMs)** locally using [Ollama](https://ollama.com).
 Participants explored various open-source models and compared their performance directly on their own systems.